 Conference Lobby Hall - A large space with room to move around to different places and converse, with places to link other rooms

-From each of the above scene urls, you can 'Create a Room' directly from the scene page.
+From each of the above scene URLs, you can "Create a room with this scene" directly from the scene page.
 Alternatively, you can paste the scene URL into an existing room that you have already created and change the scene from within the room by following these steps.

 You can also embed rooms that you own into an existing webpage via an iframe.
 For larger events that have multiple rooms open at the same time, it can be helpful to embed rooms into a central location to help people find occupied rooms and enter from a single location.